matloff/fasteR/README.md

 ```

-This says, "Take all the 70 strings in **abt**, collapse them into one
+This says, "Take all the 70 strings in **abt**, and collapse them into one
 big string, with a single space separating each of the original
 strings."
 So, it joined the elements of **abt** into one long string,
 **abt1**, with successive elements of **abt** being separated by a